yaraali/api_audiofile/README.md

     127.0.0.1:8008
 ```

 You can test the project with pytest by running the command.
-You can check Github Actions for the status of tests
 ```
     pytest
 ```